RealTschoegl/opensourcebootcamp/_posts/2014-03-03-lesson-ice-breakers.markdown

 category: lesson
 ---

-Welcome to the Open Source Ruby on Rails Developer course!
+Welcome to the Open Source Bootcamp's inaugural Ruby on Rails Developer course!
 Over the next twelve weeks you will be learning web development, computer programming, and product design.
 By the end, you will be real, honest-to-goodness hackers.
 But first, who are you?

 ## Getting Comfy